French Fish Soup With Saffron

 I’ve always said that I will believe there is a heaven if, when I die, I find that my afterlife will be spent in a French bakery.

 What I’m not so fond of is the cream- and butter-rich part of the French cuisine.
-This soup though, is a perfect example of how it’s possible to cook something that is both filling and bursting with flavour, yet low in calories.
+This soup, though, is a perfect example of how it’s possible to cook something that is filling, bursting with flavour, and yet light.

 French fish soup is often served with “rouille”, a yummy but calorie-laden kind of mayonnaise, grated cheese and toasted pieces of bread.
 Take away these toppings and you’ve got a healthy and - if you follow my recipe below - still mega-tasty soup.